rapid7/insightconnect-plugins/pdf_generator/help.md

 # Description

 The PDF Generator plugin creates a PDF from user provided data.
-This allow the user to create robust reports to distribute workflow details.
+This allows the user to create robust reports to distribute workflow details.

 # Key Features